Discover

 As soon as you see it, you will know that the name fits perfectly.
 Kodachrome Basin State Park, with its red-tinged rock formations and incredible blue skies, just begs to be photographed.
 The National Geographic Society came up with the name, and everyone agreed with it.

 Towering monolithic spires or chimneys jut up from the valley floor or protrude from the sandstone rocks that surround the campground and inspire an infinite array of subjects limited only by one’s imagination.
-This color and contrast prompted the National Geographic Society in 1949, with consetn from Kodak Film Corp., to name the park Kodachrome.
+This color and contrast prompted the National Geographic Society in 1949, with consent from Kodak Film Corp., to name the park Kodachrome.

-In addition to hiking, horseback riding (guided horseback rides are available at the park with Red Canyon Trail Rides see amenities), and mountain biking in the park, visitors should plan to visit the nearby Grosvenor Arch.
+In addition to hiking, horseback riding (guided horseback rides are available at the park with Red Canyon Trail Rides, see amenities), and mountain biking in the park, visitors should plan to visit the nearby Grosvenor Arch.
 This intricate double arch, located just 10 miles southeast of the park, is one of the most impressive in the state.

 Opened to the public as a state park in 1963.